wttech/CQ-Unix-Toolkit/README.md

 * cqtpm -- Deletes effectively removed content from TarPM CQ storage
 * cqwfl -- Display active (or broken) workflow instances
 * cqosgi -- Display bundles list and manage them by starting/stopping on demand
+* cqclr -- Simulates activation on dispatcher to clear its cache.
+Use dispatcher URL, (not CQ one) as instance URL (-i option).

 Each script can be executed *without parameters* from your terminal i.e.: